 Level of Geography (L.O.G.)
 Postal Area Description 02 Other Postal Walk This level of data is an aggregation of urban residential postal codes unallocated to a letter carrier route and postal walks with less than 100 taxfilers.
 A postal walk record of this type can be identified by the FSA followed by three blanks, and the postal walk number "XXXX".
-The 2002 databanks contain 223 areas coded as level of geography 02.
+The 2001databanks contain 207 areas coded as level of geography 02.
 01 Postal Walk This is the finest level of data and is an aggregation of urban residential postal codes allocated to a letter carrier route.
 A postal walk of this type can be identified by a region code which is the FSA followed by three blanks, and the postal walk number.
 An average FSA contains 11 walks.
-The 2001 databanks contain 20,119 areas coded as level of geography 01.
+The 2001 databanks contain 20,209 areas coded as level of geography 01.
+The total population of these postal walks is 22,777,520 (with an average population of 1,127).
+The walks range in size from 100 to 6,750.